 “All acts of kindness are lights in the war for justice.” — Joy Harjo, The Woman Who Fell from the Sky: Poems

-In his role as program officer at the Foundation, Carson fosters partnerships with organizations that build and strengthen racial, social, and economic justice.
-He’s committed to supporting partners in claiming, reclaiming, and shaping their own narratives.
+In his role as program officer at the Foundation, Carson cultivates partnerships with organizations dedicated to advancing racial, social, and economic justice.
+He is committed to supporting partners in claiming, reclaiming, and shaping their own narratives.

-An enrolled member of the Edisto Natchez-Kusso Tribe of South Carolina, Carson was drawn in by the Foundation’s long-standing relationships with and commitments to Indian Country, rural communities, and communities of color.
-Most recently, Carson supported Native American arts, folk arts, and music education portfolios as a program associate at Margaret A. Cargill Philanthropies.
-He began his career working within nonprofit organizations that support writers and artists in rural and underserved communities in the Midwest.
+As an enrolled member of the Edisto Natchez-Kusso Tribe of South Carolina, Carson was drawn in by the Foundation’s longstanding commitments to Indian Country, rural communities, and communities of color.
+Previously, Carson supported the Native American arts, folk arts, and music education portfolios as a program associate at Margaret A. Cargill Philanthropies.
+He began his career working within nonprofit organizations that support writers and artists in rural and underserved communities across the Midwest.

-He earned a bachelor’s degree in English from Edgewood College in Madison, WI.
-While completing his MFA in creative writing at Minnesota State University, Mankato, he taught undergraduate-level Native American and multicultural literature courses.
-During this time, he also initiated, developed, and led the creative writing workshop program for the university’s American Indian Summer Camp.
+Carson holds a bachelor’s degree in English from Edgewood College in Madison, WI, and earned his master of fine arts in creative writing at Minnesota State University, Mankato, where he founded and led creative writing workshop programming for the university’s American Indian Summer Camp.

 Carson lives in Minneapolis with his husband.